-The Electricity Tariff Adjustment Scheme will support eligible regional businesses as they move from obsolete electricity tariffs to standard business tariffs.
+The Electricity Tariff Adjustment Scheme supports eligible regional businesses as they move from obsolete electricity tariffs to standard business tariffs.

-The Queensland Government scheme will provide eligible customers with transition rebates for up to 9 years on their electricity bills to partially offset increased bill costs.
+The Queensland Government scheme provides eligible customers with transition rebates for up to 9 years on their electricity bills to partially offset increased bill costs.

 Obsolete electricity tariffs

-Ergon Energy Retail will automatically switch customers on these tariffs to a standard business tariff on 1 July 2021.
+Ergon Energy Retail automatically switched customers on these tariffs to a standard business tariff on 1 July 2021.